Kharouk/security-writeups/HackTheBox/lame/notes.md

 - Spent the last hour trying to figure out the FTP port.
 It is using a version that is vulnerable (2.3.4) but I keep trying to break it (using a backdoor, enumerating, etc) and it's just not letting up.
 Will change up tactics back to the SSH and the SMB ports.
     - Could it be that since the nmap returned saying that it allowed for "anonymous" connection, (Anonymous FTP Login allowed), that we can use anonymous@anonymous?
     - Yep, logged iin!
 And it was a rabbit hole, nothing inside the FTP server.
+- Next I decided to investigate the SMB and SSH ports.
+SSH port might be a bit of a waste of time since it usually requires brute force and vulnerabilities might not be very common (unless I write my own).
+- Checking on that smb version again, I google and there IS an exploit for it, (Samba 3.0.20-Debian).
+Metasploit obviously has one called `exploit/multi/samba/usermap_script` -> And I get the shell as root!!!
+Which is the exact same shell as I received when breaking the DistCC protocol, only I'm given root.
+That is LAME.
+- So many turns leading nowhere in this one, but it was fun being able to solve this one on my own.
+First ever box!
+Will remember it fondly.
+Good way of practicing whilst studying for my CompTIA's Network+ certificate.
+- Found root key in `/root/root.txt`

 ## Post Box Notes
 - Looking online, it seems very few experts used the `distccd` method, which makes me happy knowing I was able to solve user flag through that route!